tess1o/geopulse/docs-website/docs/system-administration/initial-setup.md

 ## Recommended Path for New Deployments

 1. Deploy GeoPulse (Docker Compose / Kubernetes / Helm).
+2. Set `GEOPULSE_ADMIN_EMAIL` to your email address to become the first administrator.
-2. Configure Authentication cookies and optionally OIDC/SSO and User Registration settings.
+3. Configure Authentication cookies and optionally OIDC/SSO and User Registration settings.
-3. Configure Reverse Geocoding for place names.
+4. Configure Reverse Geocoding for place names.
-4. Create your first user and log in.
+5. Create your first user and log in.
+6. Access the Admin Panel at `/app/admin` to manage users and settings via UI.